solo-io/gloo/docs/content/guides/traffic_management/destination_types/aws_lambda/eks-service-accounts.md

 ## Routing to our Lambda

-Now that Gloo is running with our credentials set up, we can go ahead and create our Gloo config to enable routing to our AWS Lambda
+Now that Gloo Edge is running with our credentials set up, we can go ahead and create our Gloo Edge config to enable routing to our AWS Lambda

 First we need to create our Upstream.